Butter: A Spread Fit for Royalty (and Toast)

 Butter, a seemingly simple dairy product, holds a rich history and complex role in our kitchens.
 From its creamy spread on toast to its flaky contribution to pastries, butter adds a touch of magic to countless dishes.
 But what exactly is butter, and how did it become a staple in our refrigerators?

 Butter’s story begins with milk, the lifeblood of many cultures.
 By churning cream, the fatty component of milk, we break down the milk proteins and separate the butterfat.
-This churning process can be done hand, using a traditional churn, or large machines in modern production facilities.
+This churning process can be done by hand, using a traditional churn, or by large machines in modern production facilities.

 The resulting product is a delightful emulsion, roughly 80% fat and 20% water, with flecks of protein.
 The fat content is what gives butter its characteristic texture, ranging from soft and spreadable at room temperature to firm and sliceable when chilled.
 Interestingly, the color of butter is not always a vibran